-I have been itching to do a little baking, and these scones keep coming to mind every time.
-We are out camping for a couple nights this week, and while we usually enjoy eggs or griddle cakes when out, I thought these Strawberry Shortcake Scones would be great alongside a cup of coffee and breakfast sausage.
+I have been itching to do some baking the past few weeks.
+These scones keep coming to mind every time.
+We were out camping for a couple nights this week, and while we usually enjoy eggs or griddle cakes when out, I thought these Strawberry Shortcake Scones would be great alongside a cup of coffee and breakfast sausage.
 Don’t you agree?
-Let me talk scone for a bit … Each scone is creamy, fluffy and bursting with flavor.
-Using brown sugar adds a bit of depth to the recipe, and who doesn’t love a little brown sugar sprinkled on their strawberries!
-The baked fruit creates a sort of luscious jam with each bite.
-I guess you could say this recipe is pure perfection with each bite.
+Each scone came out creamy, fluffy and bursting with flavor.
+Using a small amount of brown sugar added some depth to the recipe, and who doesn’t love a little brown sugar sprinkled on their strawberries!
+The baked fruit creates a luscious jam with each bite.
+I guess you could say this recipe is perfection with each bite.

 Strawberry Shortcake Scones

 1 teaspoon salt

 6 tablespoons Kerry gold butter

 1 1/4 cup fresh strawberries, cut into small pieces